simphotonics/time_tracker/README.md

 ## Introduction

-A common task is recording the time a process started, was paused/resumed, and the time when it was completed.
+A common task is recording the time a process starts, is paused/resumed, and the time it is completed.
 An object of type [`TimeTracker`][TimeTracker] is designed to perform this job.
 In some sense it is similar to a [`StopWatch`][StopWatch] however instead of elapsed ticks it records a [`DateTime`][DateTime] point whenever its status changes.